Key Tax Benefit Dates and Deadlines for 2024

 Now that we’ve covered some ground on the federal benefits programs, here are the top provincial benefits programs and payment dates that you should know about.

-The CAIP is a tax-free payment intended to assist individuals and families in offsetting the cost of federal pollution pricing; it includes a basic amount, as well as a supplemental amount for rural residents.
+The CCR is a tax-free payment intended to assist individuals and families in offsetting the cost of federal pollution pricing; it includes a basic amount, as well as a supplemental amount for rural residents.
 It’s available to residents of Alberta, Saskatchewan, Manitoba, Ontario, New Brunswick, Nova Scotia, Newfoundland and Labrador, and Prince Edward Island.
 Be sure to file your tax return to be automatically considered for this benefit.

 Ontario trillium benefit (OTB) payment dates